Havagoodone/Havagoodone/README.md

 - 👋 Hi, I’m @Havagoodone.
-- 👀 I’m interested in AI Engineering and Edge Computing.
+- 👀 I’m interested in AI Engineering and Backend.
-- 💞️ I’m looking to collaborate on computer vision projects.
 - 📫 How to reach me mangsuhyun606@gmail.com